SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 The ISP is a bit of a language depending principle, dynamic typed languages might not suffer as much of the violations of this principle.

-The idea is not to polute an interface with too many responsibilities which are not cohesive or relevant to each other.
-You might force certain code and modules to be too much aware or create unnecessary dependencies because of a poluted interace.
+The idea is not to pollute an interface with too many responsibilities which are not cohesive or relevant to each other.
+You might force certain code and modules to be too much aware or create unnecessary dependencies because of a polluted interact.
 You might have to depend on more than you need, meaning, unnecessary dependencies.

 This might cause unnecessary recompilations.